robdcampbell/Firebase-Auth-Template/README.md

 This is a boilerplate to be used on future projects as a sign up / login module using an email and password, with password reset.

-Using React's context API, a user-content works with Firebase Authentication to log in a user and provide context throughout the entire app.
+Using React's context API, all user-content connects with Firebase Authentication to log in a user and provide context throughout the entire app.

 See it live here : [Firebase Authentication Boilerplate](https://rc-auth-development.web.app/)